 Scale is a problem with many houseplants.
 Scale insects suck sap from plants, robbing them of essential nutrients.
 Let’s learn more about identifying scale and how to control them.

 Scale insects thrive in warm, dry environments.
 The scale bug is small, oval and flat, with a protective tan to brown shell-like covering (scale).
 Scale generally targets the undersides of leaves and around leaf joints.

 The scale plant insect consists of three types:

 - soft scale

-The armored and soft scale bug is the most destructive.
+Scales, both armored and soft, are the most destructive.
 Armored scales are more difficult to control once mature.
-Soft scale bugs excrete large amounts of honeydew, which enables the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.
+Soft scale bugs excrete large amounts of honeydew, which encourages the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.
 Mealybugs are easier to control.
-Scales cannot fly; therefore, dispersal depends on the movement of crawlers.
+Scales cannot fly so, dispersal depends on the movement of crawlers.
 Crawlers may be detected by placing double-sticky tape on plant branches.

 Scale Insect Control

 Scale-damaged plants look withered and sickly.
 Leaves turn yellow and may drop from the plant.
 They may also have sticky sap or a black fungus on the leaves and stems.
 Heavily infested plants produce little new growth.
 If scale insects are not controlled, death of infested plants is possible.
 Scale insects are invasive and will infest other plants, so move infested plants away from healthy ones.

 Several well-known remedies can be used to eliminate scales from a houseplant.
 However, there is no easy cure for a scale bug infestation.
 One possibility is to pick off or gently scrub them loose from the leaves and stems.
 Dabbing each scale with an alcohol-soaked cotton swab is another possibility for lightly infested plants.